matteotenca/shubetria_code/ORIGL_PHOEBETRIA_README.txt

 License
 =======
-Copyright © 2012 by Craig Robbins and Christopher Ferris.
+Copyright Â© 2012 by Craig Robbins and Christopher Ferris.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the